 Do Bears Have Whiskers?

-Like the other bear species, polar bears also have a hairy snout but do not have a set of sensory whiskers.
-It is possible that due to the size of all three bears, the function of the vibrissae is not needed, as they are in smaller, prey-driven animals.
+As with other bear species, polar bears also have hair around the snout but do not have a set of sensory whiskers.
+Due to the size of all three bears, the function of the vibrissae is not needed, as they are in smaller, prey-driven animals.

 Do Bears Have Tails?

 Black bears, brown bears, and polar bears all have tails.
-The tails for all three bears are small, but only the brown bear is still used.
+The tails of all three bears are small, but only the brown bear still uses theirs.
 Brown bears use their tails to wipe secretions from their anal glands onto logs, trees, and other surfaces to spread their scent.

 Bears have vestigial tails.
-Their tails are not used for the same purposes as most mammals.
+Their tails are not used for the same purposes that most mammals do.
 Tails are generally used for balance, as in kangaroos and dogs, or to propel themselves forward while swimming.
-Bears do not need tails for either of these reasons, and the stools have been lost for millions of years.
+Bears do not need tails for either of these reasons, and they have been lost through evolution.

 If you want to know more about why bears have tails, I have written this article.